Admissions and Prerequisites

 No. All courses listed on our academic prerequisite requirement page must be completed in traditional classroom and laboratory settings.
 Given the complexity and nature of PA education, we want to ensure that all applicants accepted to the program have sufficient academic preparation for success.
 We believe this is best achieved by taking your science class prerequisites in a classroom setting.

 We recognize that many courses now utilize online components.
-If a course uses both online and in class work and it listed on a transcript as a traditional course, that is acceptable.
+If a course uses both online and in class work and it listed on a transcript as a traditional course, which is acceptable.
 If your college or university classifies your course as an online course on your transcript, we are unable to accept it to fulfill a prerequisite course requirement.

 If I send my transcript, will you tell me which prerequisites I am missing or have fulfilled?